SVG Playing Cards, A Public Domain Full Deck

 Why Yet Another Set of Playing Card Images

 There are thousands of playing card images available from the Internet.
 What this SVG resource has is the full deck of cards images, and that includes SVG images of Joker cards, which are often overlooked.
 In addition, useful for developing apps that use playing cards, are card backs, and a blank card.
-Futhermore, the card symbols for the suits have been make slightly different from what has been seen before.
+Futhermore, the card symbols for the suits have been made slightly different from what has been seen before.

 Public Domain Playing Card Images